UNINETTSigma2/documentation/hpc_machines/olivia/olivia-nird.md

 ### Scenario 2: Automated Staging (Slurm Script with Stage-In/Stage-Out)

-In this scenario, the stage-in and stage-out scripts are used to automate data transfer t.
+In this scenario, the stage-in and stage-out scripts are used to automate data transfer.
 The job script handles both input staging (before execution) and output staging (after execution).

 - Link to the automated staging documentation to be updated